Pakistan Food Guide

 Sajji

-Balochistan's signature dish - whole lamb or chicken marinated with minimal spices (salt, sometimes papaya paste for tenderness) and slow-roasted over open flame or in underground pit.
-The meat is incredibly tender and flavorful.
-Traditionally served with rice or kaak (stone bread).
-A must-try for meat lovers.
+Balochistan's signature dish: whole lamb or chicken rubbed with little more than salt (and sometimes papaya paste to tenderize), then slow-roasted over open flame or in an underground pit.
+The meat comes out tender and clean-tasting, usually served with rice or kaak, a hard stone-baked bread.
+One for the meat eaters.

 Seekh Kebab

-Minced meat (beef, chicken, or mutton) mixed with spices, herbs, and onions, molded onto skewers and grilled in a tandoor.
-The kebabs are smoky, juicy, and aromatic.
-Often served as appetizers or with naan and chutney.
-A staple at Pakistani barbecues and restaurants.
+Minced beef, chicken, or mutton blended with spices, herbs, and onions, pressed onto skewers and grilled in a tandoor.
+The result is smoky and juicy.
+They show up as a starter or alongside naan and chutney, and you'll find them at most barbecues and restaurants.

 Paya